IlyaMur/little-messages/README_en.md

 - Administrative component.

 Most of the functionality was written from scratch, ready-made solutions were avoided whenever possible.
-The template engine [Twig] (https://twig.symfony.com/) was chosen as the basis for the views, as a flexible and safe solution with a concise syntax.
+The template engine [Twig](https://twig.symfony.com/) was chosen as the basis for the views, as a flexible and safe solution with a concise syntax.

 ![Main page](https://i.imgur.com/AUtFld3.png)

 ## Install

-- PHP version >= 8.0 (application uses named arguments and other PHP new features).
+- PHP version >= 8.0 (application uses named arguments and other new PHP features).
 - `$ git clone` the repo.
 - `$ make install` to install dependencies.
 - Set the root in the web server settings to the `public/` directory.